 The Office of Supported Employment plans and coordinates all initiatives that address expanding employment opportunities to consumers served through the division, including training and technical assistance.
 The office also writes and manages grants that fund employment pilot projects throughout the state, and takes the lead in expanding collaboration with other state agencies and organizations so individuals are more successful at obtaining and maintaining competitive employment.

-The Office of Systems Management was established to oversee and promote the development and use of the Alabama Division of Intellectual Disabilities Services Information System within the division and community providers.
+The Office of Systems Management and Waivers was established to oversee and promote the development and use of the Alabama Division of Intellectual Disabilities Services Information System within the division and community providers.
 ADIDIS provides more efficient tracking of billing, ensures compliance with contracts and standards, and provides valuable data for future planning.
-ADIDIS also provides technical assistance to support division action on a wide range of topics including the waiting list, outcomes measurement and supportive employment for consumers.
+ADIDIS also provides technical assistance to support division action on a wide range of topics including the waiting list, outcomes measurement, and supportive employment for consumers.
 In addition, ADIDIS manages the coordination of child and adolescent services.
 This office is also responsible for the renewal of the ID and LAH waivers and any needed amendments.